Romance novel: LGBTQIA+ romance

 LGBTQIA+ romance has been a fast-growing subgenre, especially with the rise of indie publishing and social media granting access to doors that are normally closed.
-Male/male romance leads the subgenre, but lesbian, bisexual, transgender, genderqueer, and ace-spectrum (or asexual and aromantic) fiction are all featured prominently, with multiple small publishing houses leading the way.
+Male/male romance leads the subgenre, but lesbian/sapphic, bisexual, transgender, genderqueer, and ace-spectrum (or asexual and aromantic) fiction are all featured prominently, with multiple small publishing houses leading the way.
 The romantic relationship is the central story, and focus is usually taken off of trauma.

-Black Love romance
+Black romance

-Black love romance is a romance where both main characters and majority of supporting characters are black.
+Black romance is a romance where both main characters and majority of supporting characters are black.
 The abolitionist and suffragist Frances E. W. Harper wrote what was arguably the first African American romance novel, Iola Leroy in 1892.
-The subgenre started growing in the early 80's along with other romance subgenres.
+The subgenre started growing in the early 1980s along with other romance subgenres.
 Black love historical romance novels center the love and happiness of its main characters, and usually includes black history and black people standing in solidarity.
 Political and social commentary is the norm, with a large majority of books expressing explicitly abolitionist and activist views.
 In contemporary black love, themes of activism are not as dominant, however normally are still included.
 Popular authors include Beverly Jenkins, Alyssa Cole, Rebecca Weatherspoon, Kennedy Ryan, and Christina C. Jones.

 Multicultural romance

 Multicultural romance typically features a hero and/or heroine who is African-American, although some multicultural lines also include Asian or Hispanic heroes or heroines or interracial relationships.
 The first line of multicultural romance novels, Arabesque, was launched by Kensington Books in 1994.
 BET Books purchased the line in 1998, and the number of new authors that they publish has continued to expand each year.
-BET has also developed some of the Arabesque novels into made-for-television movies.

-In 1999, Kensington Publishing launched the first line of Latino romance novels – ENCANTO.
+For example, in 1999, Kensington Publishing launched the first line of Latino romance novels – ENCANTO.
 The ENCANTO novels were originally released in two ways – a bilingual Spanish/English version and a Spanish-only version.
 Two novels were published every month until late 2001, when the line went into hiatus.
-Despite the demise of the line, several of the ENCANTO authors have continued writing novels with Latino protagonists, namely Sylvia Mendoza, Tracy Montoya, Caridad Pineiro, Berta Platas, Lara Rios and Lynda Sandoval.

 Although romance novels featuring African-Americans and Hispanic protagonists are becoming more popular, those featuring Asian or Asian-American characters are rare.
 Author Tess Gerritsen believes this is due to the fact that there are fewer Asian-American women who read romances: "We read romances because we want to feel good about love...in order to do that, the reader must identify with the heroine."